myspaghetti/macos-virtualbox/README.md

 ### CPU compatibility

 macOS guests on VirtualBox are incompatible with some CPU models.
 If the guest macOS boot process hangs on “LoadKernelFromStream”, “EndRandomSeed”, or "EXITBS", see the [documentation command](#documentation) regarding VirtualBox CPU profiles and [CPUID settings](https://www.virtualbox.org/manual/ch08.html#vboxmanage-modifyvm-teleport).
-Some CPU models released in 2020 and later will fail to start or complete the installer, and may require manually adjusting the CPUID settings.
+Some CPU models released in 2020 and later may fail to start or complete the installer, and may require manually adjusting the CPUID settings.

 ### Performance and deployment